yracine/device-type.myecobee/README.md

 e) Hit the create button at the bottom

-f) Make sure that enable OAuth in Smartapp is active
+f) Make sure that "enable OAuth" in Smartapp is active

 * Goto app settings (top right corner, click on it)
 * Click on Oauth (middle of the page), and enable OAuth in Smart app